madmaxlax/ts-nestjs-with-auth-starter/README.md

 ## Description

-API based on Nest JS
+API based on Nest JS, implements a token validation checker for JWKS urls

+**Set up the JWKS URL environment variable** you can use a .env file

+`AAD_JWKS`

 ## Installation